work with me

 What is Tantra?

 This is not achieved by simply ignoring what is unjust, or never having “negative emotions.”
-Rather, the practices work through patterns of thought and action rooted in the subtle body (energy body).
-We also practice cultivating elevated attitudes and wisdom in meditation, which over time influences our day to day actions.
-Through continually returning to the position of an observer of our own consciousness— accepting all of it, both positive and negative— we develop space to respond more wisely rather than react.
+Rather, the practices work through patterns of thought and action rooted in the subtle body (energy body), allowing them to be expressed in more refined ways.
+We also practice cultivating elevated attitudes and wisdom in meditation, which over time influence our day to day actions.
+In Tantra we repeatedly guide our awareness back to the position of an observer of our own consciousness— accepting all of it, both positive and negative— and develop the ability to respond more wisely rather than react.
 Further illustrating the nondual perspective: we both pursue right action AND cultivate the ability to accept things as they are.

 What is Tantric Meditation?